LWJGL/lwjgl3/README.md

 Compilation
 -----------

-LWJGL requires a JDK and Ant installed to compile, as well as your platforms native compiler to compile the JNI.
+LWJGL requires a JDK and Ant installed to compile, as well as your platform's native compiler to compile the JNI.

 * ant compile-templates
 * ant compile